ApolloTang/nc-typescript-2022/more-on-functions/optional-parameter/README.md

 # Optional parameter

-Optional parameter is actually a union of `undefined` with the declared type:
+The type of optional parameter is a union of `undefined` with the declared type:

 ```typescript
 function f(arg?: number) {